mzaradzki/quant-finance-student-quizz/quizz_list.md

 	What is a **quanto** option?

 	What is a **reverse** barrier option?
 What is a **regular** barrier option?

-	{text:'What is an ABS?', field:'Finance', expertise:'Derivatives'},
+	What is an ABS?

-	{text:'What is an MBS?', field:'Finance', expertise:'Derivatives'},
+	What is an MBS?

-	{text:'What is a CDO?', field:'Finance', expertise:'Derivatives'},
+	What is a CDO?

 	What is the specific feature of an **asian** option?